decagonhq/decapay-api/README.md

     Run the main method in the com.decagon.decapay.DecapayApplication class from your IDE.

-Locally:
+### To Run the Application Locally:

-    Create application-dev.properties file in src/main/resources folder,
+- Create application-dev.properties file in src/main/resources folder,

-    Create your database,
+- Create your database,

-    add the following for Datasource configuration:
+#### For Database configuration:
+Add the followings in application-dev file:

     spring.datasource.driverClassName = org.postgresql.Driver
     spring.datasource.url = jdbc:postgresql://localhost:5432/{your_database_name}
     spring.datasource.username = {your_database_username}
     spring.datasource.password = {your_database_password}

-    add the following email configuration for smtp protocol:
+#### For Email configuration-smtp protocol:
+Add the followings in application-dev file:

     spring.mail.host = {your_email_host}
     spring.mail.username = {your_email_username}